chriscnam/CFMIP_LowCloudDistribution/README.md

 # Model Input Variables
+The code makes use of the following data, all of which are available at https://github.com/chriscnam/CFMIP_LowCloudDistribution/tree/master/data , except for the observed 3D Cloud Fraction due to file size limitations.

 | Frequency |	Variable |	Variable labels |	Unit |	Example File |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Monthly | Surface pressure | ps | Pa | ps_Amon_IPSL-CM5B-LR_amip_r1i1p1_197901-200812.nc